 Computers in the Midstream aim to:

-• Improve Communication with all participants.
+- Improve Communication with all participants.
 Midstream companies and their partners should have easy-to-access means of staying in touch.
-A field technician reporting to a waiting oil truck via an industrial tablet is one way to do so.
+A field technician reporting to a waiting oil truck via a rugged industrial tablet is one way to do so.

 Downstream